 “Dr. Billy Taylor, ‘America’s Classical Music,’ and the Role of the Jazz Ambassador,” Journal of American Studies 51, No. 1 (2017): 117–39.

-I’ve also written reviews and essays for Global Intellectual History, American Political Thought, the Los Angeles Review of Books, the Times Literary Supplement, and Dissent.
+I’ve also written reviews for the Los Angeles Review of Books, the Times Literary Supplement, and Dissent.